 An interesting debate has been hotting up over the last few weeks on the topic of fee-charging McKenzie friends in cases like divorce.
-It came after watchdog the Legal Services Consumer Panel published a report (PDF copy of the report here) which calls for McKenzie Friends to be recognised as increasing access to justice and a “legitimate feature of the modern legal market” helping to offset Legal Aid cuts.
+It came after watchdog the Legal Services Consumer Panel published a report which calls for McKenzie Friends to be recognised as increasing access to justice and a “legitimate feature of the modern legal market” helping to offset Legal Aid cuts.

 What is a McKenzie Friend?

 For those who may not know, traditionally McKenzie Friends are unqualified volunteers who help litigants in person at court, taking notes, preparing documents and giving basic prompts on points to make or court procedure.
 With more Iitigants in person these days as a result of Legal Aid being removed and a perception that proper legal representation will be prohibitively expensive, they are more in demand now than ever, as you may imagine.
 Increasingly, they are charging for their time, anything between £15 and £89 an hour, though few have any legal training or liability insurance, and there is no code of practice.

 So they had been seen as a benign helper for the person representing themselves in a divorce case but the game is changing – and not for the better.

 For a start, if someone is charging £89 per hour you would expect them to really add value rather than simply adding cost.
 Yes, they can be useful support on the day and give guidance but they are not legal counsel.
 In most cases they will be giving information about legal process and should never be giving legal advice as they are not qualified to do so.